local's little cousin letlet as an alternative

 Here's a simple example:

-: to make a calculation clearer
+This shows one simple use of let: to make a calculation clearer

 by name sub-computations.
-The placeholders M1
+The placeholders M1,

-etc, have their values only inside the resultExp
+etc, have their values only inside the resultExp.

 For instance, try evaluating the above expression directly in

 Dr. Scheme.
-After that, evaluate M1
+After that, evaluate M1, and

 you should get the ol' "reference to unbound identifier: M1" error.

-through phn
+where: ph1 through phn are place-holders

 (variable names, if you prefer), and

-through expn
+exp1 through expn are expressions,

 whose value is associated with the placeholders.

-What is the value returned by the entire let
+What is the value returned by the entire let statement?

-It's the value of the expression resultExp
+It's the value of the expression resultExp,

-s, notice how one set of parentheses
+In writing your own lets, notice how one set of parentheses

 is around each placeholder/expression pair, and another set of